openshift/instaslice-operator/KONFLUX_RELEASE.md

 This section covers the steps required in the konflux-release-data repository to configure the release plans.

 **Important:** Before proceeding with Part B, ensure that the Konflux application for your target OCP version has been created and is building successfully (Part A must be completed first).
 The release plans created in this section will reference the application created in Part A.

+**Reference Examples:** For examples of release plan configurations, search the konflux-release-data repository MR history for branches named "das_4.19" or "das_4.18".
+For more information on Konflux release pipelines, see the [Konflux Release Pipeline Documentation](https://konflux-ci.dev/docs/advanced-how-tos/releasing/).

 After completing these steps, your new OCP version will be fully configured for both staging and production releases!